ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The following discusses possible, further new parameters that can be defined for addressing the open points raised earlier in {{sec-open-points}}.

-* "updated_rights" - When using the new ACE workflow and issuing an access token for dynamically updating the access rights of C, the AS specifies this parameter in the request sent to the RS for uploading the access token on behalf of C (see {{sec-open-points-workflow-dynamic-access-rights}}).
+* "updated_rights" - When using the SDC workflow and issuing an access token for dynamically updating the access rights of C, the AS specifies this parameter in the request sent to the RS for uploading the access token on behalf of C (see {{sec-open-points-workflow-dynamic-access-rights}}).
 This parameter encodes the CBOR simple value `true` (0xf5).

 # CDDL Model # {#sec-cddl-model}
 {:removeinrfc}